Kailyn Lowry Baby Daddy Saga: Meet Javi Marrioquin’s New Girlfriend

-The Kailyn Lowry baby daddy saga continues as the Teen Mom 2 star discovers that her estranged husband, Javi Marroquin found himself a new girl who has been dubbed as her worst “nightmare.”
+The Kailyn Lowry baby daddy saga continues as the Teen Mom 2 star discovers that her estranged husband, Javi Marroquin, found himself a new girl who has been dubbed as her worst “nightmare.”

 While Kailyn and Javi already called it quits before 2016 ended, rumors emerged that the infamous reality TV star is still in love with her estranged husband.
 If these speculations are to be believed, then new reports about Javi moving on from their turbulent relationship might be frustrating for the pregnant TV star.

-According to rumors cited by In Touch Weekly, Javi who was once thought to be the top candidate in the Kailyn Lowry baby daddy saga has moved on and found himself a new love in The Real World: Skeletons alum Madison Channing Walls.
+According to rumors cited by In Touch Weekly, Javi, who was once thought to be the top candidate in the Kailyn Lowry baby daddy saga, has moved on and found himself a new love in The Real World: Skeletons alum Madison Channing Walls.

 Apparently, the rumors about Javi dating someone new first emerged after the 24-year-old father told In Touch that he was “talking to someone,” which was followed up by an Instagram post highlighting a photo of him with the new girl.